 Whether you want to think of yourself as one or not, you are a brand.
 Your digital image is your personal brand.
-This is a composite of your basic public information, social media posts (including posts and images you’re tagged in by others), news media exposure, and associations with whom you affiliate.
+This is a composite of your basic public information, social media posts (including posts and images you’re tagged in by others), news media exposure, and associations you affiliate with.
 Every bit of data about you throughout the internet creates your digital portrait.
 You don’t have to have your name on the company signage for your online persona to affect your professional image or that of your company.
-If you represent your company in any fashion, from sales to CEO your online appearance matters.
+If you represent your company in any fashion, from sales to CEO, your online appearance matters.
 In fact, 62% of buyers say they make a business decision based on online content alone.[i]
 Is your digital image a true reflection of the dedicated professional and industry expert that you are?
 If a potential client searches for information about you, what will they find?

 Your Reputation Matters

 Recently, TopResume released their findings of a nationwide research project around personal branding.
-They found that nearly 80% of professionals are neglecting their online brand and in effect sabotaging their business opportunities.[ii]
+They found that nearly 80% of professionals are neglecting their online brand and, in effect sabotaging their business opportunities.[ii]
 Your virtual persona has the power to:

 - Add to or diminish your creditability.